janusz-mierzejewski/Tic-tac-toe-QMH/README.md

 You may play human vs. human, human v. computer or let computer play with itself.

-Work's at the begining right now.

-TO DO:
-- Settings dialog window
-- Bots
+Bots:
 - random - noob ;)
-  - intermediate - some good ideas but not all (maybe a few grades of that)
+- intermediate - some good ideas but not all
 - perfect play - it's solved game after all

+TO DO:
+- perfect play bot:
+  -  generating decision tree (I don't want to implement perfect play algorithm by hand)
+  -  finding current board encoded inside DT and getting best moves